 A baby handprint kit helps you look back on the earliest days of your child’s life.
 These kits preserve your baby’s handprint in clay, plaster, or ink.
 Many come with options for display on a wall, shelf, or holiday ornament.
 Handprint kits make meaningful baby shower presents or “welcome home” gifts, too.

-But life with a newborn can be exhausting.
+Life with a newborn can be exhausting, though.
 Kits that are messy or come with confusing instructions are frustrating, especially after a night of interrupted sleep.
 Which kits make the best, easiest keepsakes?
-Keep reading to learn more and be sure to check our recommendations for the top handprint kits on the market.
+We're here to help you learn more.

 Clay handprint kits are the easiest to use.
 They arrive with a small amount of clay in a sealed package.
 You simply roll out the clay to the shape and thickness you desire and press your baby’s hand into it to create the impression.
 The clay must be kneaded and pressed to eliminate air bubbles, and some individuals find the clay challenging to roll to their desired texture.

 Unlike other media, clay handprint kits aren’t messy.
 Clay leaves behind little residue on your baby’s hand.
 And if your baby moves at just the wrong time, you can mash up the clay, roll it out, and try again.
 Clay discs don’t create quite as sharp an impression as plaster, but they won’t break if dropped.

 Some clay handprint kits can be dried in the oven, but most must be air dried, which requires a little babysitting.
 Air-dry clay must sit undisturbed for 24 to 48 hours to set.
 Some kits require you to turn the disc at intervals to keep the edges flat.

 Handprint kits that use plaster deliver the sharpest, most crisp impressions of your baby’s hand.
 They give you a substantial, impressive keepsake.
 They do, however, have some downsides.